-Basically there are two data input forms.
-The first asks you to submit personal details like your complete name, address, citizenship etc. The second is about your financial background.
+Basically there are a few data input forms.
+The first asks you to submit personal details like your complete name, date of birth, citizenship etc. Afterwards you are asked to connect your accounts.
+The more accounts you connect during the application, the bigger chances you have for a higher rating.
+Afterwards you will have to provide your employment info and contact details.
 This is one is crucial to your rating because the more trustworthy and verifiable your statements are, the better your borrowing terms get.
-In this regard, when you want to borrow Bitcoins, a Bitcoin loan actually does have something in common with a bank loan.
+In this regard, when you want to borrow, a loan actually does have something in common with a bank loan.
 Your details are just as important.
 But you have the advantage that it’s much more convenient to do this entire process online versus going to a branch.

-This is how the financial data input form looks like:
+This is how the personal data input form looks like:

-3. Publish a Bitcoin loan request – the last step to borrow Bitcoins
+3. Publish a loan request – the last step to borrow on Bitbond

 When your borrower role on Bitbond is unlocked, you are ready for the third step.
-Log into your Bitbond account and go to ‘Get a Bitcoin loan’.
-You will see the following Borrow Bitcoins form.
+Log into your Bitbond account and click on ‘Get a loan’.
+You will see the following form.

-Select over which term you would like to borrow Bitcoins and how many Bitcoins you want to borrow.
-Note that a 6 weeks Bitcoin loan is the shortest one.
-Single repayment means that you repay the entire amount at the end of the term plus interest (it’s like a zero-coupon bond).
-There is no payment during the lifetime of this loan.
-All other loans are amortizing loans.
+Select over which term you would like to borrow and the loan amount you want to borrow.
+Note that a 6 weeks loan is the shortest one.

-The third part in this form states the purpose what you want to borrow Bitcoins for.
-If you are not sure which category fits best, read the instructions on the right hand side.
-Every purpose category has its own hint.
+Afterwards, you will have to state the purpose what you want to a loan for.
+If you are not sure which category fits best, read the description under each category.

-The last part of the ‘Get a Bitcoin loan’ form is the description.
-Let your Bitcoin lenders know what you need the Bitcoins for.
-Here you have the opportunity to let your lenders know in more detail what you’re going to do with the borrowed Bitcoins.
+Next comes the description filed of the form.
+Let your lenders know what you need the funding for.
+Here you have the opportunity to let your lenders know in more detail what you’re going to do with the borrowed amount.

 You have a maximum of 1,000 characters for the description.
 However, the best thing is to be brief and to the point.
-The more specific you make your description, the easier it will be for lenders to decide if they want to invest Bitcoins in your project or not.
-Lending Bitcoins is like lending any other currency.
+The more specific you make your description, the easier it will be for lenders to decide if they want to invest in your project or not.
 Investors are cautions and they should be.
 So provide some background information.
 The best thing you can do is give a reference about a website of your business.

 When you filled everything in, there will be a confirmation form.
-Check your data carefully and click on ‘Show payment schedule’ to make sure you have selected the right amount and the right term for your Bitcoin loan.
+Check your everything carefully and look over the payment schedule to make sure you have selected the right amount and the right term for your loan.

 Mission accomplished – what’s next

-When your Bitcoin loan is funded the auction is over.
-Your Bitcoin loan amount is credited to your Bitcoin wallet on Bitbond.
-You can check it under your ‘Funds’.
-Also, you can see a payment schedule under ‘Loans’.
+When your loan is funded the auction is over.
+You can see a payment schedule under ‘Loans’.
 This helps you to fund your account on time before a payment is due.